A code editor is the place where a programmer spends most of his time.

-An IDE loads the project (can be many files), and then allows navigation between files, provides autocompletion based on the whole project, integrates with version management system (like git), with testing environment and other “project-level” stuff.
+An IDE loads the project (can be many files), and then allows navigation between files, provides autocompletion based on the whole project, integrates with a version management system (like git), a testing environment and other “project-level” stuff.

-If you haven’t considered selecting an IDE, look at the following variants:
+If you haven’t considered selecting an IDE yet, look at the following variants:

 - IntelliJ editors: WebStorm for frontend development and PHPStorm (PHP), IDEA (Java), RubyMine (Ruby) and other if you need additional languages.

 - Visual Studio is fine if you’re a .NET developer, and a free version is available (Visual Studio Community)